convertigo/convertigo-doc/programming-guide/frontend-developers/index.md

 An application produced with {{site.data.strings.product_name}} is not a “prototype” nor a “quick & dirty” application.
 Built applications are fully deployable on cross-platform devices and work on complex enterprise data.

-{{site.data.strings.product_name}} is based on well-known industry standard technologies such as Cordova, Angular 13 and Ionic 6 frameworks.
+{{site.data.strings.product_name}} is based on well-known industry standard technologies such as Cordova, Angular and Ionic frameworks.
+Projects created with Convertigo 8.4 use the `mobilebuilder_tpl_8_4_0_ngx` template, based on Angular 20 and Ionic 8, and generate Angular **standalone** applications (see [Standalone applications and Tailwind theme](#standalone-applications-and-tailwind-theme)).
+Projects created with previous versions keep their own template (Angular 13 / Ionic 6 for 8.0 to 8.3) until you migrate them.

 {% include image.html file="man_img/MB-Overview.png" url="images/man_img/MB-Overview.png" alt="Convertigo Builder overview" caption="Convertigo Builder overview" %}